-When a Mystery Outbreak Strikes, Who You Gonna Call?
+When A Mystery Outbreak Strikes, Who You Gonna Call?

-When a Mystery Outbreak Strikes, Who You Gonna Call?
+When A Mystery Outbreak Strikes, Who You Gonna Call?

 Something happened at the funeral.
 Something was making people incredibly sick.
 And local health workers had no idea what it was.